 Patroness of the Americas

-A miracle sparks a mass conversion and hangs, frozen in time, in Mexico City
+A miracle which sparked a mass conversion hangs, frozen in time, in Mexico City

 The Virgin Mary, a faithful Catholic, placed herself under obedience to the local bishop.
 She would not build the shrine herself, or work directly with the nearby faithful.
-She required the bishop’s cooperation and support, and so told Juan “…go now to the bishop in Mexico City and tell him that I am sending you to make known to him the great desire that I have to see a church dedicated to me built here.”
+She required the bishop’s cooperation and support, and so told Juan, “…go now to the bishop in Mexico City and tell him that I am sending you to make known to him the great desire that I have to see a church dedicated to me built here.”
 There followed meetings with the good but incredulous Bishop Zumárraga, more brief apparitions, and more drama until matters culminated on Tuesday, December 12, 1531.
-Juan was waiting patiently in the bishop’s parlour for hours.
-The bishop’s aids wished he would just go away.
-But Juan carried a secret gift in his coarse poncho.
+Juan was waiting patiently in the Bishop’s parlour for hours.
+The Bishop’s aids wished he would just go away.
+But Juan carried a secret gift for the Bishop in his coarse poncho.
 It was stuffed full of fragrant Castilian roses.
 Juan had gathered them from Tepeyac despite the cold December weather.
-Mary had told Juan to present the roses to the bishop as a sign.
+Mary had told Juan to present the roses to the Bishop as a sign.

-After a long wait, Juan was finally brought into the bishop’s presence.
+After a long wait, Juan was finally brought into the presence of His Excellency.
 He recounted his conversations with Mary and then proudly unfurled his poncho.
 The fresh and dewy roses fell gracefully to the floor.
 Juan was content.
 But there was a gift within the gift.
 There was more than gorgeous roses.
 Everyone in the room fell to their knees in wonder.
 Juan was the last to see it.
 A gentle image of the Virgin Mary was impressed on Juan’s poncho.
 Could it be?
-Who could have possibly….
-It was a miracle!
-The bishop immediately took possession of the poncho and placed it in his private chapel.
+Who could have possibly… It was a miracle!
+The Bishop immediately took possession of the poncho and placed it in his private chapel.
 Events now moved quickly.
 The miraculous image was put in the Cathedral.
 It was then brought in holy procession to a quickly built shrine on Tepeyac.
 Then there were more and more miracles.
 Then there were more and more pilgrims.

-Mary is the woman who, under the title of Our Lady of Guadalupe, spoke with Juan on the hill of Tepeyac.
-Our Lady of Guadalupe is the woman whose image is impressed on Juan’s poncho.
-And it is that very same poncho which hangs, to this day, in the shrine built for, and at the request of, Our Lady of Guadalupe in Mexico City.
-The miracle first unveiled in the bishop’s office in 1531 has been frozen in time.
+Mary is the woman who, under the title of Our Lady of Guadalupe, spoke with Juan on the Hill of Tepeyac.
+Our Lady of Guadalupe is the woman whose image is impressed upon Juan’s poncho.
+And it is that very same poncho which hangs to this day in the shrine built for and at the request of Our Lady of Guadalupe in Mexico City.
+The miracle first unfurled in the Bishop’s office in 1531 has been frozen in time.
 It is perpetually 1531 in the Basilica of Our Lady of Guadalupe.
 Everyone who gazes on the image stands in the shoes of Bishop Zumárraga.
 The image teems with mysterious symbols and meanings.
 The wholesale conversion of the tribes of old Mexico, a missionary effort that until 1531 had been a struggle, was directly attributable to Mary’s miraculous intercession.
 It was the greatest and most rapid conversion of a people in the history of the Church.
-It is to Mary that we turn on this feast.
+It is Mary to whom we turn on this feast.
 She made herself a humble, indigenous, local, expectant mother to bring a good but pagan people into the embrace of her Son and His Holy Church.
 She models the precious gift of life and the costs required to protect it from harm.